cyber-dojo/saver/docs/readme.txt

 split-off-singler-and-grouper branch

 - currently if there is saver failure you can end up with an events.json file like this...
-Saver failed to save the traffic-light test runs 2,3
-    { .... } # 0
+Saver failed to save 2,3 { .... } # 0
     { .... } # 1
     { .... } # 4
-  The dir structure will be...
-    .../ID/0/event.json
-    .../ID/1/event.json
-    .../ID/4/event.json
-  But reading back will fail.
-Eg index == -1 will do events.lines.size - 1 == 3-1 == 2 but there is no
-    .../ID/2/event.json
-  Add test for this.
-Fix this.
-  local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS Check diff works when there are these saver-offline gaps.
+  local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS

+- Check diff works when there are these saver-offline gaps.

 - Inspect json files on default VM for above updates.
   Keep manifest's version number as data submitted in kata/edit's html form.